-Treatment failure, increased morbidity, development of drug resistance, and wasted resources.
-The effects of substandard and counterfeit medicines are devastating, and in developing countries where resources to combat them are limited, their impact is hardest felt.
+Treatment failure, increased morbidity, development of drug resistance, and wasted resources: The effects of substandard and counterfeit medicines are devastating.
+In developing countries, where resources to combat such medicines are limited, their impact is hardest felt.

 PQM Program Objectives